 Menu path: System > Registry

-However, changes to the registry should only be made by experienced administrators.
+Changes to the registry should only be made by experienced administrators.
 Incorrect parameter settings can easily destroy the configuration and cause the system to crash.
-In cases like these, the only way to restore the thin client is to reset it to the factory defaults!
+In cases like these, the only way to restore the functionality is to reset the device to the factory defaults!

 - Parameter name